plone/training/mastering_plone/export_code.rst

 Exercise 1
 ++++++++++

-Create a new package called :py:mod:`collective.behavior.myfeature`.
+Create a new package called :mod:`collective.behavior.myfeature`.
 Inspect the directory structure of this package.
 Delete it after you are done.

 ..  admonition:: Solution
     :class: toggle